I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/srb/nf-srb-scsiportgetlogicalunit.md

 <p><b>ScsiPortGetLogicalUnit</b> returns a pointer to the miniport driver's storage area for the requested logical unit.
 If the operating system-specific port driver considers this logical unit to be nonexistent, it returns <b>NULL</b>.</p>

 ## -remarks
 <p><b>ScsiPortGetLogicalUnit</b> is irrelevant if the miniport driver's <b>DriverEntry</b> routine specified zero for the <b>LuExtensionSize</b> in the HW_INITIALIZATION_DATA when it called <b>ScsiPortInitialize</b>.
 Otherwise, the operating system-specific port driver allocates and initializes with zeros a set of LU extensions of the specified size for the miniport driver to use.</p>

 <p>Per-LU storage can be used to store data relevant to a particular peripheral, such as saved data pointers.
 To access this area, the miniport driver calls <b>ScsiPortGetLogicalUnit</b> when the driver is maintaining information about the state of or current operation for any particular peripheral.</p>

-<p>The operating system-specific port driver can consider a logical unit to be nonexistent if there is no active request for that logical unit and the device has never been successfully selected.</p>

-<p><b>ScsiPortGetLogicalUnit</b> is irrelevant if the miniport driver's <b>DriverEntry</b> routine specified zero for the <b>LuExtensionSize</b> in the HW_INITIALIZATION_DATA when it called <b>ScsiPortInitialize</b>.
-Otherwise, the operating system-specific port driver allocates and initializes with zeros a set of LU extensions of the specified size for the miniport driver to use.</p>

-<p>Per-LU storage can be used to store data relevant to a particular peripheral, such as saved data pointers.
-To access this area, the miniport driver calls <b>ScsiPortGetLogicalUnit</b> when the driver is maintaining information about the state of or current operation for any particular peripheral.</p>